-I refer to the issue of leaving schools vacant when the school moves to another location.
+I refer to the issue of leaving schools vacant when a school moves to another location.
 There are former school sites in four areas in my constituency, namely, Trim, Athboy, Kildalkey and Kells.
-Last week, the old convent on Patrick Street, Trim, caught fire.
+Last week the old convent on Patrick Street, Trim, caught fire.
 In Athboy, a company is interested in buying the old site.
 I got involved with the board of management.
-We sent an email to the Department which replied that it is doing a survey on the needs of the local school community.
+We sent an email to the Department which replied that it was conducting a survey of the needs of the local school community.
 I believe it is dragging its heels in that regard because I can provide it with those figures.
 There is ample space for pupils in the two schools.
 The interested company would bring jobs to the local community.
 A new school has opened in Kildalkey.
-We have a site but it has been vandalised already.
-We have the new Eureka secondary school in Kells, and there is an old site in that location.
+We have a site, but it has been vandalised already.
+We have the new Eureka secondary school in Kells and there is an old site in that location.

 These sites are being left vacant but surely we can give them to community groups under Government schemes which might use them to run coffee shops or community centres.
 It is terrible to see these buildings vacant and left in ruins in rural Ireland.

 I would like the Minister to come to the House.
-Legislation should be brought in so these sites are not left vacant for years, going to rack and ruin and being destroyed.
+Legislation should be brought forward to ensure these sites will not be left vacant for years, going to rack and ruin and being destroyed.

-In a separate issue, earlier this year, the public representatives asked Irish Water to meet us.
+In a separate issue, earlier this year the public representatives asked Irish Water to meet us.
 Irish Water refused.
 It gave us assurances about a €5.8 million project to make water safe in north-east Inishowen, particularly for the community of Greencastle.
-Irish Water refused a meeting, gave us assurances and has not honoured those assurances.
-I am sad to report to Senator Buttimer that this is the second time that a meeting has been turned down.
+Irish Water refused a meeting, gave us assurances and has not honoured them.
+I am sad to report to the Leader that this is the second time a meeting has been turned down.
 We have been referred to a one-hour clinic at the end of November where all the individual issues affecting consumers will be addressed.
 One can imagine the number of councillors who want to see Irish Water.
-Irish Water wants us to go to a clinic at the end of November, along with all the other councillors about all the other issues, rather than address this serious issue of public concern.
+Irish Water wants us to go to a clinic at the end of November, with all other councillors, about all of the other issues, rather than address this serious issue of public concern.

 I ask the Leader to intervene and bring this issue to the attention of the Minister.
-I can email him all the details.
+I can email him all of the details.
 We cannot accept this for the second time this year.
-It is making a mockery of public service that public representatives cannot meet with them about serious issues.
+It is making a mockery of public service that public representatives cannot meet Irish Water to discuss serious issues.
 I ask for a solution.

-I raise an issue in respect of the Dormant Accounts Fund and welcome the announcement by the Minister of State, Deputy Kyne, of the allocation of €1.2 million to upgrade eight volunteer information services to full volunteer centres.
-I have a particular interest in this because Roscommon is one of the locations that will be upgraded to a full volunteer centre, which is important.
+I raise an issue in respect of the Dormant Accounts Fund and welcome the announcement made by the Minister of State, Deputy Kyne, of the allocation of €1.2 million to upgrade eight volunteer information services to full volunteer centres.
+I have a particular interest in this issue because the centre in Roscommon is one of the locations that will be upgraded to a full volunteer centre, which is important.

 I note a report in The Irish Times this morning that refers to a finding of the Law Reform Commission, LRC.
-It has called for a new, properly-resourced white-collar crime agency to work in close conjunction with the new white-collar or corporate crime agency in the Office of the Director of Public Prosecutions.
-The LRC is also calling for regulators to be able to fine and impose sanctions upon companies.
+It has called for a new, properly resourced white collar crime agency to work in close conjunction with the new white collar or corporate crime agency in the Office of the Director of Public Prosecutions.
+The LRC is also calling for regulators to be able to fine and impose sanctions on companies.

-The former Governor of the Central Bank, Patrick Honohan, pointed out that criminal convictions - and there have been some for white-collar crime - were not related directly to the question of reckless trading.
+The former Governor of the Central Bank, Patrick Honohan, pointed out that criminal convictions - there have been some for white collar crime - were not related directly to the question of reckless trading.

 He said that, like many commonsense people, he had assumed that reckless trading was a criminal offence and should be prosecuted.
-However, he was told by the responsible authorities to dream on and that there was not sufficient case law for this to be sustained.
-This is nonsense.
+However, he was told by the responsible authorities to dream on and that there was not sufficient case law for it to be sustained.
+That is nonsense.
 It shows the utter laziness and dereliction of duty of the prosecution service.
 What do they mean that there is not enough case law?
-There will never be enough case law until they start bringing cases.
+There will never be enough case law until they start to bring cases.

 I was chairman and managing director of two companies that were formed for charitable purposes but were registered as limited companies.
 I closed one of them down for a period because I was afraid of being charged with reckless trading.
 There is an offence of reckless trading.
-In my opinion, particularly in the wake of the financial crisis, this should be prosecuted and it is just not good enough to say that there is not enough case law.
-Case law must be build up and it is about time the authorities got their act together and did so.
-I also agree completely with the suggestions of the Law Reform Commission that this special agency should be created and that regulators should have the opportunity to impose financial and other regulations.
+Particularly in the wake of the financial crisis, this should be prosecuted and it is just not good enough to say there is not enough case law.
+Case law must be built up and it is about time the authorities got their act together and did so.
+I also agree completely with the suggestions of the Law Reform Commission that this special agency be created and that regulators have the opportunity to impose financial and other regulations.

-I will follow a trend in today's contribution by raising the efforts by the Minister for Education and Skills to clarify the position in respect of 30 schools that have been affected by unfortunate building habits in recent months and years.
-Several of these schools are in Cork, including one in Clonakilty.
-This is a cause of serious concern.
-Speaking to parents and teachers from that part of the world, they were genuinely concerned about how this could have happened and what recourse will be available.
+I will follow a trend in today's contributions by raising the efforts made by the Minister for Education and Skills to clarify the position on 30 schools that have been affected by unfortunate building habits in recent months and years.
+Several of these schools are in County Cork, including one in Clonakilty.
+This is a source of serious concern.
+Speaking to parents and teachers from that part of the world, they were genuinely concerned about how this could have happened and what recourse would be available.
 Will this issue affect the education of their children?
 What plans have been made?

-Clarification is required sooner rather than later regarding the reasons the schools are in this condition and the plans in place to ensure this cannot happen again.
-Children attending these schools need to know if their schools are damaged and, if so, how bad that damage is.
-I hope the Leader will get clarity for the thousands of children and hundreds of teachers who are affected by this issue.
-They need assurance that their school is a safe location and they can do what they are supposed to in school.
+Clarification is required sooner rather than later on the reasons the schools are in this condition and the plans in place to ensure it cannot happen again.
+Children attending these schools need to know if their schools are damaged and, if so, how bad the damage is.
+I hope the Leader will provide clarity for the thousands of children and hundreds of teachers who are affected by this issue.
+They need assurance that their school is a safe location and that they can do what they are supposed to in school.

 I raise the issue of the €700 million overspend in the health budget.
-I ask that the Minister come to the House to provide a detailed breakdown of this budget overrun and details on the health capital plan.
-In my area, the planning permission for an endoscopic unit in Naas General Hospital is rapidly running out and we want to see that proposal developed as quickly as possible.
-Will the Leader ask the Minister to come to the House to discuss the €700 million overrun, in particular, whether it will increase further by the end of the year, and how much additional funding we will have to allocate for health in next year's budget?
+I ask the Minister for Health to come to the House to provide a detailed breakdown of the budget overrun and details of the health capital plan.
+In my area the planning permission for an endoscopic unit in Naas General Hospital is rapidly running out and we want to see that proposal developed as quickly as possible.
+Will the Leader ask the Minister to come to the House to discuss the €700 million overrun, in particular, whether it will increase further by the end of the year and how much additional funding we will have to allocate for health services in next year's budget?

 I thank Senator Lawlor for his brevity.